-The singer's "solfege" scale do-re-mi-fa-so-la-ti-do is a natural starting point for developing PKP because it's a position-independent, primary scale, based on intervals measured in half tones.
+The singer's "solfege" scale do-re-mi-fa-so-la-ti-do provides a practical example of a position-independent scale based on intervals measured in half tones that's the same for any tonic do, and so is a natural starting point for PKP.
 The scale has two half tones mi-fa and ti-do and otherwise is all whole tones (two half tones).
-It's tonality is major because do-mi is a major third.
-The scale is position independent because the pitches of the notes follow from knowing the intervals, which is opposite to music notation.
-Singers know the intervals by ear and pianists can know them by eye on the keyboard.

-This scale is the master mode of a family of modes determined by rotating it to start on different notes.
-For example, the rotation la-ti-do-re-mi-fa-so-la is a primary minor scale.
-It tonality is minor because la-do is a minor third.
-It has the same intervals in a different order.
+The scale scale is the master mode of a family of modes determined by rotating it to start on different notes.
+The rotation la-ti-do-re-mi-fa-so-la has two half tones mi-fa and ti-do in the symbols of the master mode but in different positions relative to tonic la.

-These modes may be aligned on a shared tonic tonic do as shown next (whole tones are spaces with dashes, half tones are spaces without dashes).
-The names on the left are of the classical modes that provide the interval sequences of the default major and minor modes of key signatures, which are the interval sequences of these modes.
-The alignment makes the modes parallel, which means that in music notation they would have different key signatures, which is a complex way of representing the simple change from major to minor of the same tonic (see footnote 1 of Chapter 1 and Appendix B).
-PKP is based on parallel modes understood independently of key signatures.
+The master solfege mode and the parallel minor mode just described may be aligned on a shared tonic tonic do as shown next (whole tones are spaces with dashes, half tones are spaces without dashes).
+The names on the left are of the classical modes that provide the interval sequences of the default major and minor modes of key signatures.
+Relative modes (same notes) have the same key signature and parallel modes (same tonic) have different key signatures, which makes parallel modes complex in music notation (refer to footnote 1 of Chapter 1 and to Appendix B).
+PKP is based on parallel modes.

-The note symbols of these modes will be replaced later by the the symbols of a shared, 12-half-tone chromatic scale, but the concepts are best understood at this stage without the distraction of unfamiliar chromatic scale symbols.
+The concept of this picture is to replace the note symbols of these modes by the symbols of a shared, 12-half-tone chromatic scale.
+However, the concept can be understood without it.